-- 1. Establish weighted unit funding to address the needs of low-income students, English language learners, and basic special education units for grades K-3.
+3. Establish weighted unit funding to address the needs of low-income students, and English language learners, and basic special education units for grades K-3and other students at risk.
 This recurrent funding should begin with support for low-income students, English language learners, and basic special education units for grades K-3 in Red Clay Consolidated School District and the current Christina School District schools in the City of Wilmington-the schools impacted by redistricting-thereby providing the necessary and sufficient funding to proceed with redistricting.
 This recurrent funding should be expanded to include all City of Wilmington students and then statewide as rapidly as possible.
+This recurrent funding should begin with districts impacted by redistricting with the long-term goal of expanding statewide.
+Initial A transition fund as well as initial capital funding should be provided to schools in the Red Clay Consolidated School District and to Wilmington schools within the Christing School District.

-A Wilmington Redistricting Transition Fund should be established with non-recurrent funds to support the planning and development of new models and proposals on facilities. - 2.
-Epilogue language or legislation should designate the expansion of the low-income/ELL/special education unit over three years as described in the two fiscal years below, leading to eventual full statewide coverage. - 3.
-Invest to sustain and accelerate improvements in early childhood education. - 4.
+- 4. A Wilmington Redistricting Transition Fund should be established with non-recurrent funds to support the planning and development of new models and proposals on facilities. - 5.
+Epilogue language or legislation should designate the expansion of the ramps up the initial pilot for low-income/ELL/special education unit over three years also is needed as described in the two fiscal years below, leading to eventual full statewide coverage. - 6.
+Invest to sustain and accelerate improvements in early childhood education. - 7.
 The Commission endorses House Bill 30 (see Appendix A) to target funding for basic special education units for grades K-3.